t0bes1/get21/README.md

   #### Home Page
     - No errors or warnings were found when passing through the official W3C validator.

-  #### Top Boots Page
-    - No errors or warnings were found when passing through the official W3C validator.

-  #### Sign Up Page
-    - No errors or warnings were found when passing through the official W3C validator.

 + ### CSS
   No errors were found when passing through the official W3C (Jigsaw) validator: